gms-electronics/GMS-License/README.md

 ## Why didn't we pick a preexisting license such as Affero or other dual use licenses?
 We felt they were all too long and too complicated and wanted something easier to understand.

+## Can I reuse this license for my own projects?
+Absolutely, feel free to dedistribute your own projects with this license.
+[We made a template](licensetemplate.md) just for people like you :)

 # License Matrix
 The table below shows you the most common use cases.
 | Scenario                                                                                                                        | Is my use allowed?                    |